 The older I get and the more I learn about the world and other humans…the more convinced that there must be something wrong with me.

 Like I still think paying back debt, saving money, and taking advantage of the logic between money and time should be done by everyone.
-I grew up believing that everybody making anything near $80k a year saved 50% of their money.
-That was the norm in my clueless head.
-Saving money (for those who can afford to save) should be natural, like breathing.
-Did you know that the US national savings rate is only 2 to 5%. of income?
+Did you know that the US national savings rate is only 2 to 5% of income?

 When Mr. Hippo (my husband) and I decided to get married, we decided on Jack in the Box burgers for dinner.
 It was something fast we can pick up on the way home.